 Installing charging piles for new energy vehicles on smart street lamps is the best way to build distributed charging stations for new energy vehicles on roads.
 At present, charging piles for integrated new energy vehicles are generally AC charging piles with a power of 7KW and a slow charging speed.
 They are mainly used to supplement the new energy vehicles parked in street lamps.
-It can be seen that with the further increase of the number of new energy vehicles, the combination of DC charging piles with faster charging speed and street lamps will also appear.
+It can be seen that with the further increase in the number of new energy vehicles, the combination of DC charging piles with faster charging speeds and street lamps will also appear.

-Smart street lighting using IoT integrate monitoring modules of urban infrastructure, such as manhole cover monitoring, water level monitoring and other sensor modules, which can effectively sense the status and information of urban infrastructure and provide various services for smart cities.
+Smart street lighting using IoT integrates monitoring modules of urban infrastructure, such as manhole cover monitoring, water level monitoring and other sensor modules, which can effectively sense the status and information of urban infrastructure and provide various services for smart cities.
 The application provides the data.

 As reported, there are over 500 cities across China have clearly proposed or are building smart cities.
 And the market size is anticipated to reach trillions of yuan.
-The development of smart city brings great opportunities to smart lampposts.
+The development of a smart city brings great opportunities to smart lampposts.

 Wireless connection protocol for smart street lighting using IoT

-WI-FI connectivity is an ideal technology for high data rate services and products in connected homes, and provides connectivity to the Internet cloud through a home gateway.
+WI-FI connectivity is an ideal technology for high data rate services and products in connected homes and provides connectivity to the Internet cloud through a home gateway.
 However, Wi-Fi is not suitable for smart street lighting using IoT because of its high memory, star network topology, and processor power requirements, protocol stack.

-In a connected home, Bluetooth devices can connect directly to smartphone apps to provide device control without the Wi-Fi power consumption.
+In a connected home, Bluetooth devices can connect directly to smartphone apps to provide device control without Wi-Fi power consumption.
 However, Bluetooth /BLE network devices are limited in number and lack scalability.

 ZigBee is a local mesh network based on the 802.15.4 standard that can be extended to hundreds of devices.
-The ZigBee Cluster library defines the functionality of home automation devices and smart lights, providing control over smart lights’ RGB colors, color temperatures and dimming.
+The ZigBee Cluster library defines the functionality of home automation devices and smart lights, providing control over smart lights’ RGB colors, color temperatures, and dimming.
 The advantages of ZigBee mesh networks are ideal.
 However, direct control of a smartphone is not supported.
 ZigBee Gateway routers act as Bridges to connect ZigBee devices to Wi-Fi/ Ethernet IP-based LANs for Internet control and cloud connectivity.